-Have you tried installing ViPER4Android on your Android device running Android 10?
-If yes, then you’d have probably failed.
-But don’t worry, it’s a known issue.
-In this guide, we will show you how to install ViPER4Android on Android 10 Q. The method used here is fully working and has been personally tested by us on two different OEM devices including the Pixel 3 XL on Android 10.
+Can’t install ViPER4Android on your device running Android 11/Android 10?
+Don’t worry, it’s a known issue.
+In this guide, we will show you how to install ViPER4Android on Android 11 and Android 10 Q using an alternative approach.
+The method used here is fully working and has been personally tested by us on two different OEM devices including the Pixel 3 XL on Android 10.

 ViPER4Android (Abbreviated as “V4A“) is one of the best Audio enhancing mods available for Android devices.
-And we already have a detailed tutorial on how to install it on any Android version, from 6.0 Marshmallow up to Android 9 Pie.
+And we already have a detailed tutorial on how to install it on any Android version, from 6.0 Marshmallow up to Android 11.

-So, how can you install ViPER4Android on Android 10?
+So, how can you install ViPER4Android on Android 11 or Android 10?
 Well, to be honest, the process is not the simplest one out there.
-It’s pretty much a hit and miss process, but it will surely work!
+It’s pretty much a hit and miss process, but it has a very high success rate as per the reports we have received.
 It has been tested and confirmed to be working on Pixel 3/2 XL, OnePlus 6/6T (Thanks priba77 for confirming!), OnePlus 7/7 Pro, Xiaomi Mi 9T Pro (Redmi K20 Pro), Samsung Galaxy Note 10+ 5G, along with several other devices running Android 10 (Q).

 Table of Contents